 Twenty-five percent of gross unrestricted contribution income, as defined, less certain allowable expenses, are remitted to the National Office.
-The Foundation had an outstanding balance due to the National Office of \$271,613 and \$121,183 as of March 31, 2023 and 2022, respectively, which is included in accounts payable and accrued expenses on the accompanying statement of financial position.
+The Foundation had an outstanding balance due to the National Office of \$115,020 and, \$271,613 as of March 31, 2024 and 2023, respectively, which is included in accounts payable and accrued expenses on the accompanying statement of financial position.
+It can be noted that as of January 1, 2024, monthly fixed fees are now remitted to the National Office from the Foundation.
+The licensing fee calculation is based on a three year rolling average derived from information on the audited financial statements and bequests documentation.
+The effective percentage is calculated by dividing the payment to the National office in one year by the affiliate's net revenue for the same year.